BKNorton/BKNorton/README.md

 <p>
   My name is Brandon Norton but I go by my middle name Kirk.
 I am a software developer trying to find my first job within my field.

+  I have taken some college courses in Java and have continued to learn on my own and through other alternative courses for the last four years.

   I have completed certificates in Software Development and UX Design at Code Louisville.

   I currently work as a Signal Support Systems Specialist for the US Army National Guard